Seal Cruises

 Photos and videos can be viewed and purchased here (funds go to help support CRESLI's work)

-Our thanks to Captain Chris Winsor.
-We also thank Stony Brook University, SoMAS and the Marine Sciences Center at the Southampton Campus.
-One final thank you to our co-sponsors, the South Fork Natural History Center and Museum
+Our thanks to Captain Bill Harbert and Mate Jaden Mc Aleese for their help.
+Another big thanks to our CRESLI seal cruise volunteers Jim and Matt, also to Stony Brook University, SoMAS and the Marine Sciences Center at the Southampton Campus.
+One final thank you to our co-sponsors, the South Fork Natural History Center and Museum.

 Photos and videos can be viewed and purchased here (funds go to help support CRESLI's work)